pestirA/5rearc/README.md

 ## A quest in the clouds
 # Q. What is this quest?
 It is a fun way to assess cloud skills.
-It is also a good representative sample of the work we do at Rearc.
+It is also a good representative sample of the work we do.
 Quest is a webapp made with node.js and golang.
 The demo makes use of GitHub, GCP, DockerHub and Terraform TO  demonstrate some of the capabilities of Containerizing and Application then Deployment to GCP